 In 1596, Elizabeth Stuart, the eldest daughter of King James VI Scotland and Anne of Denmark, was born.
-In 1603 the old Queen Elizabeth I of England passed away without leaving an heir.
+In 1603, the old Queen Elizabeth I of England passed away without leaving an heir.
 The throne passed to James who was crowned James I of England.
 As the daughter of the King of England, Elizabeth Stuart was in the public eye from a young age, and as a granddaughter of Mary Queen of Scots and god-daughter of Elizabeth I, she was well-loved in many circles.
-When Guy Fawkes attempted to blow up the king and his parliament in 1605, the plan was to replace him with Elizabeth as queen.
+When Guy Fawkes attempted to blow up the king and his parliament in 1605, the plan was to replace him with Elizabeth as Queen.

 Despite Europe being forever at war, James I aimed to be a peaceful king and the self-styled Rex Pacificus planned to use dynastic marriages to keep peace with other nations, rather than waging war.
 From a string of suitors, in 1613 Elizabeth was married to Frederick V Elector Palatine; one of the seven electors who elected the Holy Roman Emperor.
 Frederick also happened to be the head of the Protestant Union who aimed to defend Protestants against the Catholic Habsburgs.

 James had chosen an ideal match for his daughter, and it was love at first sight upon their meeting.
 The wedding of Elizabeth and Frederick took place on Valentine’s Day and was one of the biggest of the Seventeenth Century; the celebrations went on for months on end and carried on throughout the newlywed’s journey to Frederick’s ancestral lands.
 Elizabeth and Frederick lived in wedded bliss for many years in the beautiful Palatinate town of Heidelberg, in modern-day Germany.
 A number of children were born there in quick succession; Frederick Henry, Charles Louis and Elisabeth were all born within six years.
-Elizabeth also had a large menagerie of animals at the castle and extensive gardens which were dubbed ‘the eighth wonder of the world’.
+Elizabeth also had a vast menagerie of animals at the castle and extensive gardens which were dubbed ‘the eighth wonder of the world’.

 In 1618, the Protestant subjects of Bohemia (the area including and surrounding Prague) were in revolt.
 Ferdinand of Styria was to become King of Bohemia, which was an electoral kingdom.
 Ferdinand was a staunch Catholic who was determined to remove the rights of the Protestants in the region, which had been protected in the past.
 Despite the revolt and three members of the reigning Emperor’s retinue being thrown from the window of Prague castle, in 1619 Ferdinand ascended the throne of Bohemia and also took the title of Holy Roman Emperor.
 Within a matter of months, the Bohemians had overthrown Ferdinand and elected Frederick V, Elizabeth’s husband, as their king.